All Products

 http://localhost:8080/error

-Log on to the Managed Service for OpenTelemetry console.
-On the Applications page, find the application and click its name.
-On the application details page, view the trace data of the application.
+3. Log on to the Managed Service for OpenTelemetry console.
+On the Applications page, find your application and click its name to view traces.